-- Linguistically Modified (LM) Form with transadapted, open-ended items:8 Mathematics and science items on Form LM have been modified to reduce the English reading level required to understand their content (also known as "plain" or "simplified" English).
-In addition, the short- and extended-response items in mathematics (items 71-75) are presented in a side-by-side English/Spanish format for students with sufficient Spanish literacy.
-Both formats are in the same test booklet. - It is the responsibility of the Test Administrator to ensure that students using Form LM answer either the simplified English version of these items or the side-by-side, English/Spanish format of these items, not both.
+- It is the responsibility of the Test Administrator to ensure that students using Form LM answer either the simplified English version of these items or the side-by-side, English/Spanish format of these items, not both.
 For grade 3, a break between the multiple-choice and short-response portions of the test is advised, so that instructions regarding which version to answer may be repeated. - Items 71-73 are short-response items at the end of mathematics session 2.
 They appear first in the simplified English format, and then are repeated in the side-by-side, English/Spanish format.
 Items 74 and 75 are extended-response items in mathematics session 3.
 Again, they appear first in the simplified English format, and are then repeated in the side-by-side, English/Spanish format. - The side-by-side English/Spanish items are created from the original ISAT text of those items, not the linguistically modified version.
 In some cases, the item context of the LM format is very different than that of the original ISAT item.
-Students may become confused if they compare the English in the LM format to the English in the side-by-side, English/Spanish format. - Depending upon the print space required, the English and Spanish parts of side-by-side items may be organized vertically on a single page, or face each other on separate, opposite pages. - These English/Spanish test items, as with all other ISAT test items (and their answer choices), must be administered in the language provided by the state.
-They may not be translated into another language.9 - Reader scripts (for mathematics and science using unmodified ISAT text) - Reader Scripts are special test booklets designed to be read aloud by the test administrator to the test-taker(s).
-The booklets include instructions, test items, and item choices.
-The script is shipped with Form "SF" (Special Format) in quantities of 1 or 5 depending upon how they are ordered. - Reader scripts may be used in small group sizes determined locally, being mindful of group manageability.
+Students may become confused if they compare the English in the LM format to the English in the side-by-side, English/Spanish format. - The English and Spanish portions of side-by-side items face each other on separate, opposite pages. - These English/Spanish test items, as with all other ISAT test items (and their answer choices), must be administered in the language provided by the state.
+They may not be translated into another language. - Reader Scripts (for mathematics and science using unmodified ISAT text) - Reader Scripts are special test booklets designed to be read aloud by the test administrator to the test-taker(s).
+The scripts include instructions, test items, and item choices.
+The script is shipped with Form "SF" (Special Format) in quantities of 5. - Reader scripts may be used in small group sizes determined locally, being mindful of group manageability.